Ultralight dark matter in long-baseline accelerator neutrino oscillations: Numerical results

 \section{Numerical results}

-In this section are presented the results from the numerical analysis of T2K and NO$\nu$A data.
-Results are presented for the flavour-universal scalar dark matter couplings in section~\ref{sec:results:scalarA} and generalized couplings in section~\ref{sec:results:scalarB}.
-We also present the fit results for vector dark matter in the $L_e - L_\mu$ and $L_\mu - L_\tau$ cases in section~\ref{sec:results:scalarC}.
+We now present our results from a numerical analysis of the combined T2K and NO$\nu$A datasets, first for the scalar DM in section~\ref{sec:results:scalar} and then for the vector DM in the $L_e - L_\mu$ and $L_\mu - L_\tau$ cases in section~\ref{sec:results:vector}.